 We mentioned above that studies don’t show a link between cancer and neurotoxic effects.
 However, users of aspartame have reported several side effects.
 These side effects include headaches, seizures, depression, ADHD, dizziness, congenital disabilities,

 Alzheimer’s disease, MS, and weight gain.
 Studies are still going on to confirm the link between aspartame and these ailments.
 At this time, the studies seem to be inconsistent.

 Is Aspartame Keto

-Based on our assessment aspartame is keto.
-Since it contains no carbs or calories, we think that aspartame fits into a keto diet.
+Based on our assessment, aspartame is keto.
+Since it contains no carbs or calories, we think aspartame fits into a keto diet.

 The Bottom Line on Aspartame

-Most studies show that aspartame is safe for use and is not linked to things like cancer.
-Hundreds of organizations around the world have approved aspartame for use as a food product and consider it safe for human consumption.
+Most studies show that aspartame is safe and not linked to cancer.
+Hundreds of organizations worldwide have approved aspartame as a food product and consider it safe for human consumption.

-We think aspartame is a fine sweetener.
-However, there are several competing artificial and natural sweeteners that are both low in carbs and calories.
+We think aspartame is a good sweetener.
+However, several competing artificial and natural sweeteners are low in carbs and calories.
 These alternative sweeteners are also a good choice for a keto diet.

 |Top Top||Stevia In The Raw, 200 Count||Prime||Buy Now|